rjkviegas/skills-workshops/week-2/oop_2/README.md

 # Concretes and Abstracts

 > Separate Out the Things That Change from Those That Stay the Same
 > – Russ Olsen, Design Patterns in Ruby

-This is a workshop to introduce you to the idea of separating things out that stay the same.
+This workshop introduces you to the idea of separating the things that change from the things that stay the same.

 ### Instructions